-In case of an acquisition by a foreign investor of the shares of a listed company in other circumstances, the threshold of an ex-post fact report is 10 per cent.
+In case of an acquisition by a foreign investor (including Foreign Financial Institutions) of the shares of a listed company in other circumstances, the threshold of an expost facto report is 10 per cent.

-With respect to an acquisition of the shares of a non-listed company that is not engaged in any of the Specified Businesses, a foreign investor is not required to file an ex-post fact report if the shareholding ratio or voting ratio of such foreign investor after the share acquisition is less than 10 per cent.
+With respect to an acquisition of the shares of a non-listed company that is not engaged in any of the Specified Businesses, a foreign investor is not required to file an ex post facto report if the shareholding ratio or voting ratio of such foreign investor after the share acquisition is less than 10 per cent.